cSDes1gn/computer-architecture/time-complexity.md

 *How fast would a compter have to perform each operation to complete the 64-disk solution in a day?*

 > In order for a computer to achieve `1.8446744e19` operations in the span of a day or `86400` seconds it would have to processing at `1.8446744e19 ins / 86400 sec` or `2.1350398e+14 ins/sec` which is 214 trillion instructions per second.
+We can reframe the problem by finding the seconds seconds per instruction:
+>
+>`1 / 2.14e+14 ins/sec = 0.00467 ps/ins`
+>
+>Therefore a computer would have to perform complete an instruction in 0.00467 pico seconds.
+>
-The fastest CPU we have available is an AMD Piledriver based FX-8370 chip which has a clock speed of `8.723 GHz` or the theoretical ability of performing `T = 1 / 8.723e9 = 1.1463946e-10 sec` and `1 ins / 1.1463946e-10 sec = 8722999916.43 ins/sec` which is just the CPU frequency in (Hz).
-Using performance analysis: `% Increase = 100% * (8722999916.43 ins/sec - 2.1350398e+14 ins/sec) / 8722999916.43 ins/sec = 24474.98 % increase`.
-So we see that we are not even close to being capable of solving this problem in a day via modern computing.
+> The fastest CPU we have available is an AMD Piledriver based FX-8370 chip which has a clock speed of `8.723 GHz` or the theoretical ability of performing `T = 1 / 8.723e9 = 1.1463946e-10 sec` and `1 ins / 1.1463946e-10 sec = 8722999916.43 ins/sec` which is just the CPU frequency in (Hz).
+Using performance analysis:
+>
+> `% Increase = 100% * (8722999916.43 ins/sec - 2.1350398e+14 ins/sec) / 8722999916.43 ins/sec = 24474.98 % increase`
+>
+> So we see that we are not even close to being capable of solving this problem in a day via modern computing.

-*If a computer could complete an operation in once CPU clock cycle, what CPU clock frequency would be needed to complete this operation in a day*
+*If a computer could complete an operation in one CPU clock cycle, what CPU clock frequency would be needed to complete this operation in a day*

 > From previous answer the clockspeed of the CPU that is capable of completing this problem in a day would have to be `2.135e14 Hz` or `214 THz`.

 *Based on the answer given above, given today's typical CPU clock frequencies, is completing the 64-disk solution tractable or intractable?*

-> Tractable solution: A problem is said to be tractable if there is an algorithm that, given an input n, can solve the problem in O(n<sup>c</sup>), where c is a constant that depends that problem.
-However, intractable problems allows exponential complexity versus input increase (O(c<sup>n</sup>)).
-This problem therefore is intractable since the time complexity of the towers of hanoi is O(2<sup>n</sup>)
+> Tractable solution: A problem is said to be tractable if there is an algorithm that, given an input n, can solve the problem in O(n<sup>c</sup>), where c is a constant degree independant of input size n.
+However, intractable problems have the input space as the degree: O(c<sup>n</sup>).
+This problem therefore is intractable since the time complexity of the towers of hanoi is O(2<sup>n</sup>) with the input size being the degree of the time complexity.

 *Under what condition does increasing the processor	clock frequency	by a factor of X also result in	a factor of	X increase in the size of a problem	that can be	computed tractably?
 Describe a problem that can	be solved with an algorithm that meets the condition.*